 Google doesn't take anymore the exact and fixed title/metatitle and meta description to build the SERP.
 To build the title tag of the SERP, Google normally mix the meta title with relevant H1 and H2 in the page, the site name, etc, plus Google builds the SERP title tag dynamically based on the words searched by users.
 This also relates to how much the meta title you specified is pertinent to the page contents and to the query of the user searching your page.
 Meta title and meta description are still the most important part of your website to instruct search engines about how to build the SERP snippet, but they are not the only actors, everything is up to Google.

-A great video by the Google team to get some more explanations is available at this link: https://www.youtube.com/watch?v=L3HX_8BAhB4
+Moreover a great video by the Google team to get some more explanations is available at this link: https://www.youtube.com/watch?v=L3HX_8BAhB4

 So as a rule of thumb to ensure that Google will follow as much as possible the meta informations specified in your pages, write meta title and meta description that are strictly related to the contents of the page and respect the length stated by Google, without exceeding the max characters number.